tjyanjing/numerical-computing-python/src/outline.md

 # Hybrid class

+- Online lectures (real time)
+   - Lectures
+   - Recap, discuss the exercises
+   - Lecture slides in pdf will be posted after class

 - Offline
    - Watch the recorded videos on your own
    - Work on exercises

-- Online lectures (real time)
-   - Lectures (forcing on big pictures)
-   - Recap, discuss the exercises
-   - Lecture slides in pdf will be posted after class

 # Course Outline